IRMVLab/e2e-NeRF-nav/README.md

 Please remember to specify the `mode`(test), `GPU`, `DATA_PATH`, `SCENES_DIR` and  `model_load` in the scripts.

+### Citation

+If you find our work interesting, please cite our paper.
+(The paper is still under the publication process and will be posted on IEEE Xplore soon.
+We will update the BibTeX entry later.)

-This repository is still being collated and improved.
+This repository will be further improved.
 Please raise an issue if you have any questions about the code implementation.